TezzStrom/pm1-gamers-corner/README.md

 ### Project goals

-The goal of Gamer's Corner is to create an engaging online community where PC gamers can connect over shared interests.
-By providing a platform for users to vote on upcoming week's games and sign-up for events, the site promote friendships and collaboration among gamers.
-Through these features, Gamer's Corner aims to enhance the gaming experience by making it easier for players to discover, participate in, and enjoy events tailored to their preferences.
+The goal of Gamer's Corner is to create an friendly online community where PC gamers can connect over shared interests.
+By providing a platform for users to sign-up for events, the site promote friendships and collaboration among gamers.
+Gamer's Corner aims to enhance the gaming experience by making it easier for players to discover, participate in, and enjoy events.

 ### Site owner's goals